-Strategy 3b: Support the development of permanently affordable owner-occupied housing through the community land trust model and other shared equity forms of ownership.
+Strategy 3c: Support the development of permanently affordable owner-occupied housing through the community land trust model and other shared equity forms of ownership.

-Strategy 3c: Develop procedures for monitoring and enforcing occupancy and sales price restrictions required by law and/or funding sources.
+Strategy 3d: Develop procedures for monitoring and enforcing occupancy and sales price restrictions required by law and/or funding sources.

-Strategy 3d: Develop mechanisms (such as deed restrictions) to ensure affordable for-sale units developed with county incentives and other types of county support remain affordable for a minimum of 40 years.
+Strategy 3e: Develop mechanisms (such as deed restrictions) to ensure affordable for-sale units developed with county incentives and other types of county support remain affordable for a minimum of 40 years with the long-term goal of creating a stock of permanently affordable for-sale housing units.

-Strategy 3e: Partner with local organizations (including, but not limited to nonprofit agencies, realtor associations, the City of Charlottesville, the University of Virginia, and county departments) to promote access to affordable homeownership opportunities.
+Strategy 3f: Partner with local organizations (including, but not limited to nonprofit agencies, realtor associations, the City of Charlottesville, the University of Virginia, and county departments) to promote access to affordable homeownership opportunities.